23 Best Day Trips From Tulum

-From visiting archeological sites to cooling off in the chilled waters of a cenote; from island hopping to relaxing at a nearby beach, the range of places you can visit on day trips from Tulum is fantastic.
+From visiting archeological sites to cooling off in the chilled waters of a cenote, from island hopping to relaxing at a nearby beach, the range of places you can visit on day trips from Tulum is fantastic.

 I have selected a number of places that are perfect for a day trip.
-Some are very popular; whereas others are lesser known – but all are equally charming.
+Some are very popular, whereas others are lesser known – but all are equally charming.

 Ready to find out more?
 Continue reading!

-16 Fabulous Day Trips From Tulum
+The Best Day Trips From Tulum

 Chichen Itza – the most popular day trip from Tulum